Area density

 In the paper and fabric industries, it is called grammage and is expressed in grams per square meter (g/m2); for paper in particular, it may be expressed as pounds per ream of standard sizes ("basis ream").

+A generalized areic quantity is defined as the quotient of a generic physical quantity by area, such as surface charge density or areic electric charge.